mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 ##### 35:44

-I told you always: Zen practice is very simple.
-I told you, very practically, the compassionate attention penetrates from the top of the head to the tip of the toes.
+I always tell you: Zen practice is very simple.
+Very practically, the compassionate attention penetrates from the top of the head to the tip of the toes.
 That means what?

 If you want to play the guitar, you cannot play the guitar with two hands, actually.
 Strictly speaking, you cannot play it with two hands: you have to play the guitar with two hands, your nose, your ears, your mouth, your consciousness, your head, your knowledge, your heart, your emotions, your past life, present life, future life; with composers, and audience, everything.
 And then, at that time, you can really play guitar.
 That is called playing guitar.